 We usually divide kids up into groups not larger than around eight head.
 We try to keep thinner or less aggressive eaters together and may hold them on more feedings and/or more milk if needed.
 We may include grain or sunflower seeds for the poorer doers at times, as well.
 We don't keep bucks or wethers with doelings for longer than a couple of months as a rule, as they're too hard on them and tend to hog the food.

-Doelings aren't bred until they are seven months of age or more than 80 lbs .
+Doelings aren't bred until they are seven months of age or more.
 Most of ours can easily freshen at 12 to 16 months of age without any problem.
-In turn most of our bucklings here can settle does by the time they are five to seven months old.
+In turn most of our bucklings here can settle does by the time they are five months old.

 We will add more to this article in the future.